Independent Reviewing Officers (IRO) for Care Leavers

 -

-As part of the review process we will look at different aspects of your life and development which includes your health, identity, education, training or employment, contact with your family and plans for your future care.
-We will also want to see that you are being helped to prepare for adulthood and you have support to develop independent living skills.
-We like to know about your progress and what you might need help with in all these areas.
+During the review, we'll look at different parts of your life, like your health, identity, education, training or employment, contact with your family and plans for your future care.
+We'll also check that you're getting help to prepare for adulthood and develop independent living skills.
+We want to know about your progress and what you might need help with in all these areas.

 In 2019, Sutton introduced the 'All About Me' process for CLA reviews.
 'All About Me' is a process so may not just be a meeting.
-We look at key information before the meeting and may talk to people that work with you and care for you as well your family members outside of the meeting.
+We gather key information beforehand and may chat with people who work with you, care for you and your family members outside of the meeting.

-We want your review meeting to be a positive experience for you so it should not just be repeating information but instead thinking about what is happening for you.
-Your views are very important to us so we encourage you to be fully involved in your review meeting.
+We want your review meeting to be positive, so it shouldn't just be repeating information, but more about what's happening in your life.
+Your views are super important, so we encourage you to be fully involved.

-Your meeting should celebrate you, your ideas, what you have been up to and anything you have achieved - big or small!
-Everyone that comes should be ready to share in this at the meeting.
+Your meeting should celebrate you, your ideas, what you've been up to and anything you've achieved – big or small!
+Everyone there should be ready to share in this celebration.

-We should also talk about things that are not going well or that you or someone else thinks needs to change.
-We can talk about what might help and what to do next.
-You should be helped to say what you feel comfortable to talk about beforehand.
+We should also talk about things that aren't going well or that you or someone else thinks needs to change.
+We can discuss what might help and what to do next.
+You should get help beforehand to figure out what you're comfortable talking about.

-You should be prepared for your meeting - this is usually done by your Social Worker but might be your IRO, carer or someone else.
+You should be prepared for your meeting – usually by your Social Worker, but it could be your IRO, carer or someone else.

 You should have a say in where your meeting takes place and who you want or don't want there.

-You should decide in advance how you are going to share your views with your IRO and other people who are at your meeting.
-You may be happy just to speak but this could be doing a presentation, recording a video, anything you can think of really!
+You should decide in advance how you're going to share your views with your IRO and others at your meeting.
+You might be happy just to speak, but you could also do a presentation, record a video, or anything else you can think of!

-Before your review, your Social Worker writes a report with an update since your last review and confirms what the care plan is for you.
-This is written to you, not about you and you can read it before the meeting.
-Your IRO and other participants will read this too.
+Before your review, your Social Worker writes a report with an update since your last review and confirms your care plan.
+This is written to you, not about you, and you can read it before the meeting.
+Your IRO and other people at the meeting will read it too.

 After your meeting, we write a summary report.
-Just like the Social Worker report this is written to you and you should get a copy.
+Just like the Social Worker's report, this is written to you, and you should get a copy.
 You should also get a letter from your IRO after every review.

-In between your reviews we monitor what is happening for you and ask for an update from your social worker on all the decisions made at your review.
-Your social worker should also tell us when anything significant happens in your life.
-We may also contact you or your family members between reviews.
+Between reviews, we keep an eye on what's happening for you and ask your social worker for an update on all the decisions made at your review.
+Your social worker should also tell us when anything important happens in your life.
+We might also contact you or your family members between reviews.

-You should have your IRO's telephone number and email address so you can contact them too.
+You should have your IRO's phone number and email address so you can contact them too.
 We really like to hear from you.

-If you are not happy about something about your care or support, your IRO can help you to raise this.
-You are entitled to an advocate.
+If you're not happy about something about your care or support, your IRO can help you raise this.
+You're entitled to an advocate.
 Your IRO can explain what this is and help you decide if this would be good for you.

-If for any reason you are not sure who your IRO is or are unable to contact them you can call the Lead IRO, Emma Coley, on 07710114405.
+If for any reason you're not sure who your IRO is or can't contact them, you can call the Lead IRO, Denise Walford or Karen Walls, Service manager on 02087704599.